metalcarratt/code-notes/study/aws-architect/secure-workloads.md

 - Use private subnets for sensitive resources: Keep databases and internal services isolated.
 - Enable VPC Flow Logs: Monitor traffic and detect anomalies.
 - Use IAM roles for EC2 and Lambda: Avoid hardcoded credentials.

+## 🛡️ Characteristics of a Resilient Amazon VPC
+#### 1. Multi-AZ Deployment
+- Subnets are distributed across at least two Availability Zones.
+- Critical resources (e.g., EC2, RDS, ALB) are deployed in multiple AZs.
+- Ensures failover and redundancy if one AZ goes down.

+#### 2. Redundant Routing and Gateways
+- Use multiple NAT Gateways in different AZs for private subnet egress.
+- Attach a single Internet Gateway (IGW) for public subnets, but route through multiple AZs.

+#### 3. Elastic Load Balancing
+- Use Application Load Balancers (ALBs) or Network Load Balancers (NLBs) across AZs.
+- Automatically distribute traffic and reroute on failure.

+#### 4. Auto Scaling Groups
+- EC2 instances are launched across AZs.
+- Automatically replaces unhealthy instances and scales based on demand.

+#### 5. VPC Endpoints
+- Use Gateway Endpoints (for S3, DynamoDB) and Interface Endpoints for other services.
+- Keeps traffic within AWS network, improving reliability and security.

+#### 6. Monitoring and Alerts
+- Enable VPC Flow Logs, CloudWatch, and GuardDuty.
+- Detect anomalies and trigger automated responses.

+### 🧠 Summary
+A resilient VPC isn’t a separate type—it’s a design pattern that incorporates:
+- Multi-AZ architecture
+- Redundant networking
+- Scalable compute and storage
+- Secure, monitored access